worldofmarcus/project-portfolio-5/README.md

 ## How To Fork The Repository On GitHub

-It is possible to do a independent copy of a GitHub Repository by forking the GitHub account.
-The copy can then be viewed and it is also possible to do changes in the copy without affecting the original repository.
+To make an independent copy of a repository on Github you can fork the GitHub account.
+You can then be viewed and it is also possible to do changes in the copy without affecting the original repository.
 To fork the repository, take these steps:

 1. After logging in to GitHub, locate the repository.
 On the top right side of the page there is a 'Fork' button.
 Click on the button to create a copy of the original repository.